Microsoft Visual Studio Deprecation Announcement

 Cloud-based Load Testing Alternatives to Visual Studio

 In Microsoft’s Visual Studio deprecation announcement, Microsoft offered up several open-source and commercial load testing alternatives for customers.
-And while open-source solutions are great in their own right, we think there’s a lot folks are missing out on some pretty amazing commercial-grade features that those solution can’t offer, so we’d like to invite our own load testing solution, LoadView, to the Visual Studio load testing alternatives “party.”
+And while open-source solutions are great in their own right, we think there are a lot folks missing out on some pretty amazing commercial-grade load testing features that those solutions cannot offer, so we would like to promote our own load testing solution, LoadView, to the Visual Studio load testing alternatives “party.”

-LoadView not only offers real browser-based load testing from the cloud, the platform goes beyond what traditional load testing solutions can offer, in a flexible and scalable offering.
+LoadView not only offers real browser-based load testing from the cloud, but the platform also goes beyond what traditional load testing solutions can offer, in a flexible and scalable offering.
+Set up load tests for web pages, web applications, API, and streaming media – all from a single interface.

 Point and Click Scripting

-Unlike other script recorders, the EveryStep Web Recorder doesn’t require you to know how to code or even touch a line of code, although, it definitely helps.
+Unlike other script recorders, the EveryStep Web Recorder does not require you to know how to code or even touch a line of code, although, it definitely helps.
 For example, other scripting tools require you to work through a browser extension to record HTTP/S traffic to create scripts.
-Additionally, you might need to setup an account before you can use the tool.
-With the EveryStep Web Recorder, it’s free an easy to use.
+EveryStep Web Recorder Additionally, you might need to setup an account before you can use the tool.
+With the EveryStep Web Recorder, it is free and easy to use.
+In fact, you can try it right now.
 Give it try now.

-The LoadView platform utilizes a fully-managed cloud, so you can focus on creating and executing load tests.
-Users can choose from any one 13+ global locations to initiate load injectors from, giving you the ability to test the actual impact of load on your systems from around the world.
-There’s no additional hardware or third-party accounts to manage.
+The LoadView platform utilizes a fully managed cloud, so you can focus on creating and executing load tests.
+Users can choose from any one 20+ global locations to initiate cloud load injectors (Amazon Web Services and Azure Cloud Services) from, giving you the ability to test the actual impact of load on your systems from around the world, in the locations your visitors and users visit from There’s no additional hardware or third-party accounts to manage, saving you from the hassles of setting up load injector servers and the time-consuming process of having to manage all that comes with it.

 LoadView Test Results and Reporting